mixgreen/copycat/README.md

 ## Acknowledgements

-The development of DAX was primarily funded by EPiQC, an NSF Expeditions in Computing (1832377) and the NSF STAQ project (1818914).
-The work was also partially funded by the IARPA LogiQ program (W911NF-16-1-0082) and the DOE ASCR Testbed QSCOUT.
+The development of DAX is primarily funded by EPiQC, an NSF Expeditions in Computing (1832377), and the NSF STAQ project (1818914).
+The work is also partially funded by the IARPA LogiQ program (W911NF-16-1-0082) and the DOE ASCR Testbed QSCOUT.

 More information about these projects can be found at: